keptn/keptn.github.io/content/docs/0.16.x/continuous_delivery/expose_services/index.md

     ```

       **Note:** In the above example, `nip.io` is used as wildcard DNS for the IP address.
-      **Note:** The `HOSTNAME_TEMPLATE` describes how the hostname for the automatically generated `VirtualService` should look like.
-This value will also be used for the `deploymentURIPublic` property contained in the `deployment.finished` events sent by the helm-service will look like.
+      **Note:** The `HOSTNAME_TEMPLATE` describes how the hostname for the automatically generated `VirtualService` should look.
+This value is also used for the `deploymentURIPublic` property contained in the `deployment.finished` events sent by the helm-service will look like.
 This URL can then be used by execution plane services that need to access the deployed service (e.g. a testing service like the jmeter-service).
       Within the `HOSTNAME_TEMPLATE`, you can use the variables `INGRESS_HOSTNAME_SUFFIX`, `INGRESS_PORT`, `INGRESS_PROTOCOL`, as well as `project`, `stage` and `service`.
 Please escape those variables using `\${}` when defining the value for `HOSTNAME_TEMPLATE`, since the resulting string should contain the placeholders of those variables instead of their actual values.

     ```console